buildplan/cs-npm/README.md

 # Nginx Proxy Manager with Integrated CrowdSec Bouncer

-This repository provides the necessary files to build a custom, multi-architecture Docker image of Nginx Proxy Manager (NPM) that includes the CrowdSec Nginx Bouncer.
+Nginx Proxy Manager (NPM) that includes the CrowdSec Nginx Bouncer.

-The included GitHub Actions workflow automates the process of building and pushing the image to the GitHub Container Registry (GHCR).
+GitHub Actions workflow automates the process of building and pushing the image to the GitHub Container Registry (GHCR).

 ## Features